H.R. 1330: Smithsonian National Museum of the American Latino Act

 3

-If the Smithsonian chooses a site controlled by another federal agency, the agency must be notified, Congress must be informed, and the land or structure must be transferred to the Smithsonian as soon as practical.
+If the Smithsonian designates a site controlled by another federal agency, that agency must notify seven congressional committees and then transfer the land or structure as soon as practicable.

 4